 If you choose to pack and travel like a minimalist, you will be able to get cheaper flight fares, waste less time waiting for your bags to arrive, have a lower risk of theft, be more comfortable on the road, and blend in better with local cultures.
 These all sound great, right?
 If you’re one of the people who want to learn how to pack and travel like a minimalist, then you’re in the right place.
 Today, we are going to give you tips on how to pack and travel like a minimalist.

 1. Invest in and Use a Well-Organized Bag

 Minimalism is indeed all about not having more things to fill your life with.
 However, there are things that are worth investing in for long term use, especially when you’re an avid traveler.
 One of those things is a well-organized and ergonomic travel bag that has lots of pockets and versatile options.
 You can opt for a travel bag that can be converted into a backpack from a rolled suitcase.
 There are also those with a detachable daypack.
 Having a bag with lots of pockets can help you minimally separate your things and stay organized with your clothes, electronics, and toiletries.

 2. Pack Only Your Important Clothes

 If you’re a fashionable person back home, your fashion mindset needs to be changed a bit if you want to travel like a minimalist.
-When you pack clothes, instead of thinking about the outfits you might want, you need to focus on the clothes that you will surely need.
+When you pack clothes, instead of thinking about the outfits you might want, you need to focus on the clothes that you will surely need, and this also includes important accessories such as the perfect pair of polarized ski goggles.
 You can also try rolling your clothes tightly when you pack them to save space in your bag and to prevent avoidable wrinkles as well.

 3. Go for Doing Laundry